misiektoja/lol_monitor/docs/setup-and-first-run.md

 # Setup & First Run

+## Before You Start

+Install the tool using [Installation](installation.md).
+You will need a Riot ID such as "Player#TAG" plus a region code such as euw1 and the [Riot API key](#riot-api-key).
+The wizard collects credentials through hidden prompts.

+Open a terminal in the directory where you want to keep the configuration and monitoring output.
+Later commands should use that directory or explicitly select the same `--config-file` and `--env-file` paths.
+Manual installations use the [command equivalents](usage.md#command-format).

+<a id="setup-wizard"></a>
 ## Guided Setup

 The quickest way to a working configuration is to answer a few questions: